utdata/csvkit-nicar/README.md

 Confused?
 Don't worry about it ... you'll do fine.
 And no, you won't destroy the computer.
 It'll be ok.

-### About commands
+### About commands in this lesson

-When you look at your command prompt in Terminal, the last character is a dollar sign: $
+These directions are writtin in a syntax called Markdown.
+It looks pretty when we look at it on gitub, but it might be confusing if you are looking at the README.md file a text editor, and aren't familiar with Markdown.

+- Code blocks are enclosed in backtick marks.
+This makes them stand out on Gitub.
-So, to designate input you type in vs output the computer spits out, I will include the  `$` to show you type it in.
+- To designate the input you type in vs output the computer spits out, I will use the `$` at the beginning to show you to type it in.
 But DON'T TYPE IN THE `$`.
+Or the backtick marks.

-`$ ls -l` is the command.
+So, if `$ ls -l` is the command.
 Type just "ls -l" and then hit return.

 and this is the  output: